 To export your artwork:

-- Choose File > Export from the main menu.
+- Choose File > Export As... from the main menu.

 - Configure any available Export Settings specific to the chosen format (e.g., dimensions, layer handling, quality).